Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to put up more than 47.5 points only once this year.
+- Texas A&M has combined with its opponents to score more than 47.5 points just once this year.

 - Arkansas' games have gone over 47.5 points in all three opportunities this season.